 Receivables from the gold trading business are non-interest bearing and are generally repayable on demand.
 They are recognised at their original invoice amounts which represent their fair values on initial recognition.

 Related party balances

-Amounts due from subsidiaries, associates and director-related companies are unsecured, interest-free, repayable on demand and are to be settled in cash.
+Amounts due from subsidiaries (current), associates and director-related companies are unsecured, non-interest bearing, repayable on demand and are to be settled in cash.